Master hexagonal architecture in Rust

 I'll be using a blogging engine with an axum web server as our primary example throughout this guide.
 Over time, we'll build it into an application of substantial complexity.

 The type of app and the crates it uses are ultimately irrelevant, though.
-The principles of hexagonal architecture aren't confined to web apps – any application that receives external input or makes requests to the outside world can benefit.
+The principles of hexagonal architecture are not confined to web apps – any application that receives external input or makes requests to the outside world can benefit.

 Let's get into it.